KFredberg/clTouch/readme.md

 Climber Touch Directives

 A qvangular module to add directives for Qlik Sense input events.
+Useful when using ng-repeat.

 * [Info](#info)
 * [Installing](#installingloading)